ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 {: #local-hdd3}
 {: tab-title="Asia-Pacific"}

-All supported operating systems (such as RHEL, CentOS, Windows, Ubuntu, and others), supported  databases, and software add-ons are also available with this offering.
+All supported operating systems (such as RHEL, CentOS, Windows, Ubuntu, and others), databases that are supported, and software add-ons are also available with this offering.

 ### Local SSD
 {: #SSD}